eng618/go-eng/SECURITY.md

 ## Supported Versions

-Master branch or latest is the only currently supported version.
+Main branch or latest is the only currently supported version.

 ## Reporting a Vulnerability